History of women in Puerto Rico: Medicine

 Puerto Rican women have also excelled in the fields of Physics and Physiology.
 Among them Mayda Velasco and María Cordero Hardy.

 Physics is the study of the laws and constituents of the material world and encompasses a wide variety of fields, including condensed matter physics, biological physics, astrophysics, particle physics, and others.
-Mayda Velasco (PhD) is a professor of physics at Northwestern University.
+Mayda Velasco is a professor of physics at Northwestern University.
 Her research is centered in particle physics.
 She plays a leadership role in the CMS experiment at the CERN LHC.
 She is currently the director of the "Colegio de Física Fundamental e Interdiciplinaria de las Ámericas" (College of Fundamental and Interdisciplinary Physics of the Americas) located in San Juan, Puerto Rico.

 María Cordero Hardy, is a physiologist.
 Physiology is the study of life, specifically, how cells, tissues, and organisms function.
 She is a scientist who did her research on vitamin E. Her work helped other scientists understand about how vitamin E works in the human body.
 She is now a professor at Louisiana State University and teaches students how to be medical technologists.
 A medical technologist is a person who studies your blood and other body fluids in the human body.